Data Center Infrastructure Efficiency

 Simply put, PUE (Power Usage Effectiveness) is defined as data center power consumption divided by ICT equipment power consumption.
 (DCiE is the inverse of PUE.)
 Put another way, data center PUE = (ICT Power + non-ICT Power) / ICT Power.
 Over 70% of non-IT power goes to cooling in a typical facility.

 Commentators have questioned the potential gaming of PUE numbers for PR purposes and the subtleties of using PUE to compare facilities.
+There are ways to focus on the PUE to improve 'efficiency' while neglecting total energy consumption.
 While these cautions are valid and useful, we should not lose sight of PUE's potential value to each individual facility seeking to improve its own performance.

-PUE got a boost this month from a group of eight US government agencies, industry consortia, and standards bodies.
+PUE got a boost in February 2010 from a group of eight US government agencies, industry consortia, and standards bodies.
 The Agreement on Guiding Principles for Energy Efficiency Metrics states, "Power Usage Effectiveness (PUE) using source energy consumption is the preferred energy efficiency metric for data centers."

-PUE got another boost this month when US, European, and Japanese groups reached an agreement that "designated Power Usage Effectiveness (PUE) as the industry’s preferred energy efficiency metric."
+PUE got another boost in April 2010 when US, European, and Japanese groups reached an agreement that "designated Power Usage Effectiveness (PUE) as the industry’s preferred energy efficiency metric."
 There is a little more detail in the Guiding Principles released earlier this year:

 - Power Usage Effectiveness (PUE) using source energy is the preferred energy efficiency metric.
 PUE is a measurement of the total energy of the data center divided by the IT energy consumption